Login

 Day 7Paiju – Khoburtse

 Another early start today.
 After about an hour’s walk, we will enter the Baltoro Glacier.
 After viewing the outpouring of meltwater from the ice, we now climb up onto the back of this great beast.
-The trail undulates as we climb over the swells of the flowing glacier, and it is fascinating to think that the stones underfoot could have come from the summit of Broad Peak, Gasherbrum, or K2.
+The trail undulates as we climb over the swells of the flowing glacier, and it is fascinating to think that the stones underfoot could have come from the summit of Broad Peak, Gasherbrum or K2.
 Gradually we work our way across the glacier to its south side, where we can use a path along the lateral moraine.
 At this point, it may be possible to continue more or less directly by climbing up onto the glacier.
-Or, if the glacier is not easily accessible, we will turn off into the valley for approximately half an hour to reach a point where we can cross the meltwater stream (sandals or old trainers are required).
+Or, if the glacier is not easily accessible, we will turn off into the valley for approximately half an hour to reach a point where we can cross the meltwater stream (sandals or old trainers required).
 Finally, reaching the camping place at Khoburtse (3795m), we have sensational views of the Cathedral Towers, the Trango Group and the striking rock tower of Uli Biaho.
 A great day of trekking over rugged and mixed terrain.

 Urdukas to khoburtse - K2 Basecamp Trek